storageos/storageos.github.io/_docs/install/prerequisites/clusterdiscovery.md

 ```
 Note that replicas are not available in a single node install.

-## Check cluster status
+## Cluster status

-To check the cluster initialized successfully, run
+To check the cluster initialized successfully:

 ```bash
 $ storageos node ls